AusClimateService/bias-correction-data-release/README.md

 The color of the dots in the table represents:
 - :green_circle: The data is available in its final official form
 - :yellow_circle: The data exists for early / beta users to try
-- :white_circle: Not yet processed but we don't anticipate any problems/delays
+- :white_circle: Not processed yet but we don't anticipate any problems/delays
+- :red_circle: Not processed yet due to issues/delays with the original data

 The BARPA-R dataset has a small number of daily timesteps where the value at all latitude/longitude points is NaN for all variables